RootlessAgrarian/USBcycle-EuroBikeSimulator/README.md

 NOTE (Sep 20 2017):  this project is NOT ready for public download, I have just established this github repo as a secure remote backup for my WIP.
 When it is release-ready this README will be updated, and there will be a YouTube video.
+The project is complete (this version) and working, just not adequately packaged and documented yet.

 If you are curious, the project in a nutshell is this:  Arduino code and related Euro Truck Simulator 2 mods to make it possible to ride a stationary bike (in my case my regular mtb on a trainer stand) through